What New Furnace Efficiency Standards Mean for You in 2023

 • Save Americans $1.9 billion annually.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of now, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+Currently, not much, as the proposed rule wouldn’t go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces